 Business Support and Mentoring

-Because your Delivery Partner will also be assessing your loan application to determine whether or not you qualify for a Start Up Loan, their support will focus on putting you in the best possible position to succeed.
-It is important to remember that ultimately you are responsible for your application and even though a Delivery Partner will do their best to support you, this does not guarantee you will qualify for the loan.
+Because your Business Support Partner will also be assessing your loan application to determine whether or not you qualify for a Start Up Loan, their support will focus on putting you in the best possible position to succeed.
+It is important to remember that ultimately you are responsible for your application and even though a Business Support Partner will do their best to support you, this does not guarantee you will qualify for the loan.

-Yes, your Delivery Partner will be able to provide you with this support.
-Where possible we encourage you to attempt drafting your plans first, using our free templates, as this will help your Delivery Partner get a better understanding of you and your business.
+Yes, your Business Support Partner will be able to provide you with this support.
+Where possible we encourage you to attempt drafting your plans first, using our free templates, as this will help your Business Support Partner get a better understanding of you and your business.
 But don’t worry, if you’ve never done this before and want some guidance before you get started, this is absolutely fine.

 Once you have drawn down your Start Up Loan, you will be offered 1:1 mentoring.
 You are entitled to 15-hours of free mentoring across the first 12-months of your loan term, but it is up to you and your mentor how frequently you catch up.
 In addition to mentoring support, you will also be entitled to access a range of exclusive business offers from our Corporate Partners, including discounted offers, reduced rates and free giveaways on a range of leading business products and services.